Here are some rules and driving tips that you should know before you start your road trip in France:

 There is a maximum of 50 km/h in urban areas

-These limits are then adjusted when raining to 80 km/h, 100 km/h & 110 km/h.
-It is also worth noting a driving tip for the Paris Ring Road is has a limit of 80 km/h.
+These limits are then adjusted when raining to 80 km/h, 100 km/h & 110 km/h and all roads reduced to 50 km/h when visibility is under 50 metres.
+It is also worth noting that the Paris Ring Road has a limit of 80 km/h.

 The following documents should be carried at all times, when driving in France: